tobyweston/tempus-fugit-site/source/_posts/2012-05-20-testing-concurrent-code.markdown

 Another choice is to bombard your classes in an attempt to overload them and force them to betray some subtle concurrency issue.
 Here, just as in the other style, you'll need to setup up specific assertions so that you can tell if and when the classes betray themselves.
 Of course there is no guarantee that you'll simulate a problem, you might never see the unlike timing needed.

-tempus-fugit offer a declarative way to setup tests to run repeatedly and in parallel, see [Load / Soak Tests](/documentation/junit/load).
+The tempus-fugit library offers a declarative way to setup tests to run repeatedly and in parallel, see [Load / Soak Tests](/documentation/junit/load).